-After a death threat was made yesterday about the mayor of Kelowna, Kelowna RCMP announced today that they have arrested a suspect.
+After a death threat was made yesterday directed at the mayor of Kelowna, Kelowna RCMP announced today that they have arrested a suspect.

 Just after 6 p.m. on May 14, Kelowna RCMP received a report of threats made online toward a City of Kelowna official.